alishjb/log_reaader/README.md

 # log_reader for unusual request's
-Reading log file and search for unnormal Requests in LOG file and IP's(also check cidr for finding other ip related to unnormal detected ip)
+Reading log file and search for unnormal Requests in LOG file and IP's(also check cidr of asn for finding other ip related to unnormal detected ip)
 ## Installation

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install ipaddr & ipwhois.